 Q: How do I keep it from sounding like an anime opening?

-Q: What rhyme groups work best?
+Q: What rhyme groups work best for romance?